Scholarships

 Solid Waste Association of North AmericaThe Solid Waste Association of North America (SWANA) has established the Grant H. Flint Scholarship Awards Program in an effort to promote education and professional development.
 These annual scholarships were named for the individual in Southern California who was the driving force in the formation of SWANA.
 Category III Award Requirements – Currently enrolled in full-time college or university students who are entering their sophomore undergraduate year in a junior college or four-year college/university program in any field or students entering a trade, vocational or certification program. |

-Due May 1st, 2021 |
+Due May 2nd, 2023 |

 |

 Valley Board of REALTORS® ScholarshipABOUT THE Valley Board of REALTORS® SCHOLARSHIP AMOUNT $1500 may be awarded annually for tuition and fees to one or more qualified recipients.
-A selection committeewill be appointed and approved by the Education Committee established by the Board of Directors of theValley Board of REALTORS®.
+A selection committee will be appointed and approved by the Education Committee established by the Board of Directors of theValley Board of REALTORS®.
 Monies awarded may be used for books, tuition, transportation, or livingexpenses by the recipient.
 Scholarships are not renewable; however, a recipient may reapply.
 ELIGIBILITY To be eligible for consideration, the individual must meet the following requirements:• Applicant must be a full-time student, as defined by the educational institution, and enrolled in a post-secondary or trade/technical school for the Fall 2022 semester in an educational institution, or otherinstitution approved by the selection committee.• Individuals (including past recipients of scholarship) may re-apply each year.• Provide proof of enrollment at the time of acceptance for the fall semester.• Applicant must be a resident of the Mat-Su Borough. * Apply button will open email address to get application. |

 |